MeedowDev/Meadow-AI/README.md

 ![Meadow Architecture-1](https://github.com/user-attachments/assets/54217a80-3d2c-4dbd-be77-1e67f31297a0)

-- The farmer accesses the application interface.
-Here, they are presented with a user-friendly dashboard that allows them to select a crop they are interested in planting from a curated list.
+-The farmer uses a user-friendly dashboard to select a crop for planting..

-- Upon selecting a crop, the application leverages a IBM AutoAI machine learning model that analyzes various parameters relevant to the farmer's location.
+- Upon selection, the IBM AutoAI machine learning model analyzes various parameters relevant to the farmer's location.

-- The farmer then engage with an IBM Granite-13-b-v-2-Chat LLM powered chatbot integrated into the application.
-This chatbot serves as a virtual assistant, answering any questions the farmer may have about the recommended practices
+- The farmer then engage with IBM Granite-13-b-v-2-Chat LLM, which answers questions and provides assistance..

 - The farmer has the option to save their crop selection and planning details in their account.
-This requires them to sign up or log in,.
+This requires sign up or log in,.

 - Finally, the application acts as a facilitator by connecting the farmer with trusted seed suppliers